 The information collected by the collar is analyzed in the Cloud by specialized algorithms.
 Some of these algorithms can detect when an elephant becomes immobile, which could be a sign of an attack by poachers.
-The system sends alerts to the wildlife management bodies who provide fast response.
+The system sends alerts to the wildlife management bodies that provide fast response.

 The Bottom Line

-In this post, I shared a handful of examples, but we are seeing applications in all industries, from Healthcare, to Energy, to Smart Agriculture, Smart Buildings, Transportation, etc. Companies in all industries are looking to adopt IoT as the catalyst to improve their existing solutions.
+In this post, I shared a handful of examples, but we are seeing applications in all industries, from Healthcare to Energy, to Smart Agriculture, Smart Buildings, Transportation, etc. Companies in all industries are looking to adopt IoT as the catalyst to improve their existing solutions.

 So as a Product Manager, where do you start?
 Forget trying to chase the killer app.
 The first step is to have a clear understanding of your customer’s needs.

-The second step is to understand how you could improve your solution by collecting and processing real-world signals and therefore, providing a better, faster, cheaper, or more innovative solution to your customer—one that provides a lot of value and they can’t wait to give you money for.
+The second step is to understand how you could improve your solution by collecting and processing real-world signals and, therefore, providing a better, faster, cheaper, or more innovative solution to your customer—one that provides a lot of value and they can’t wait to give you money for.